stweise/rico-cluster-qt/README.md

 ## Installation

+### Installation on Mac OS X

+Open the released DMG file for Mac OS X and simple copy the included Application in your "Applications" folder.

+### Installation on Windows

+Unzip the relased 7z file using an unpacker.
+If you do not have one, please go to [z-zip.org](https://www.7-zip.org/) and download and install it on your Windows.
+If you get any error with regard to a missing MSVCP140.dll please also install the vcredist_x64.exe which is already in the folder.
+This is taken from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

+### Installation from source

 Either compile it using the QT open source license or download one of the releases.

 In QT Creator: